willgocode/find-political-donors/README.md

 finding `medianvals_by_zip` for later and it should be easy to call this function as long as it is given the correct information.

-If scalable meant that it would be very efficient to distribute the script across multiple nodes for parralel operation, then I think my script still would run decently well.

 The only unit I really test is the `transaction_amt` as that's the only thing that really needs to be tested.
 The rest of the data is treated as strings so any sort of input would just be a string rather than a number. `transaction_amt`